nexusformat/definitions/manual/source/apm-structure.rst

     :ref:`NXstage_lab`:
         A base class to describe the specimen fixture including the cryo-head.
-This base class is an example that the so far used :ref:`NXstage_lab` base class is insufficiently detailed to represent the functionalities which modern stages of an atom probe microscope or especially an electron microscop3 offer.
+This base class is an example that the so far used :ref:`NXstage_lab` base class is insufficiently detailed to represent the functionalities which modern stages of an atom probe microscope or especially an electron microscope offer.
 Nowadays, these stages represent small-scale laboratory platforms.
 Hence, there is a need to define their characteristics in more detail, especially in light of in-situ experiments.
 We see many similarities between a stage in an electron microscope and one in an atom probe instrument, given that both offer fixture functionalities and additional components for applying e.g. stimuli on the specimen.
 For this reason, we use this base class currently for atom probe and electron microscopy.

 Microscopy experiments, not only taking into account those performed on commercial instruments, offer the user usually a set of frequently on-the-fly processed computational data.
 For now we represent these steps with specifically named instances of the :ref:`NXprocess` base class.